The ABIRC Team

 One of his favorite hobbies include eating, and, during his free time, he likes to fish, play volleyball, and go jogging outdoors.

-Madi Her, B.A. – Program Assistant
+Madi Her, B.A. – Program Specialist

 Ms. Her was born and raised in Thailand, a place that she and her family resided in for over 30 years.
 It is in Thailand where her mother gave birth to 8 children, with Madi being one of them.
 For Madi, school has always been a challenge due to language barriers that make it a struggle for her to understand the class material and concepts.
 Despite that, however, she persevered and became the first in her family to attend and graduate from college.
 She graduated from Fresno State University with a B.A. in Social Work in 2021.